 (4) Notwithstanding anything in subclause (1), if an application for a general purpose lease, mining lease or miscellaneous licence made under subclause (2) is pending immediately before the machinery area, tailings area, quarrying area or water right, as the case requires, held by the applicant expires under subclause (1), that machinery area, tailings area, quarrying area or water right continues in force, subject to the repealed Act and as though that Act had not been repealed, until that application is finally disposed of under this Act.

+[Clause 6 inserted by No. 69 of 1981 s.
+29; amended by No. 122 of 1982 s.
+30(c); No. 100 of 1985 s.
+110(c).]

 7. Continuation of certain licences

 (1) A licence which was —